polymonster/maths/readme.md

 ### Scalar

-All arithmetic is done using scalar types, I am love SIMD but much prefer writing bespoke SIMD code for dedicated tasks and prefer the simplicity here of the scalar implementation.
+All arithmetic is done using scalar types, I love SIMD but find that best results come from writing bespoke code for a dedicated task or platform and favour the simplicity here of the scalar implementation for general purpose games / graphics code.

 ### Templated